-Vadim Limar, CEO of Bringo Net: ‘High-Frequency Traders Battle for Nano- and Picosecond-We Save Millseconds’
+Vadim Limar, CEO of Bringo Net: ‘High-Frequency Traders Battle for Nano- and Picosecond-We Save Milliseconds’

-Vadim Limar, CEO of Bringo Net: ‘High-Frequency Traders Battle for Nano- and Picosecond-We Save Millseconds’
+Vadim Limar, CEO of Bringo Net: ‘High-Frequency Traders Battle for Nano- and Picosecond-We Save Milliseconds’

 Vadim Limar is CEO of Bringo Net, a company that develops and implements telecommunication technologies.
 A graduate of the world's top universities in management and finance, he has worked with the United Nations and managed a wide range of business projects.
 What competencies does a manager need?
 Why has the ability to communicate become the most valuable skill in today's world?
 How has the IT market changed?
 Which country has the best investment climate for startups?
 In an interview with Kommersant UK, Vadim spoke about how his path in life and business was shaping up.